IV:07:04 Leave Policies

 The estate or designated beneficiary of any employee, upon the employee's death, shall be paid for the employee's unused and accrued sick leave in the same manner as the estates or beneficiaries of deceased employees are paid for annual leave.

-It is the policy of the Tennessee Board of Regents to provide all regular, full-time and part-time employees time off without loss of pay, due to the death of an immediate family member as defined below, consistent with Chapter 1010 of the Public Acts of 1988 and Chapter 51 of the public acts of 1989.
+It is the policy of the Tennessee Board of Regents to provide all regular, full-time and part-time employees time off without loss of pay, due to the death of an immediate family member as defined below, consistent with T.C.A. § 8-50-113.

 An employee who is absent during his/her regularly scheduled work week due to the death of an immediate family member shall receive payment for reasonable and customary days absent, such days of payment not to exceed three (3) regularly scheduled work days.
-Immediate family shall be deemed to include 1) spouse; 2) child, step-child; 3) parent, step-parent, foster parent, parent-in-law; 4) sibling(s); and 5) grandparents and grandchildren.
+Immediate family shall be deemed to include (1) spouse; (2) child, step-child; (3) parent, step-parent, foster parent, parent-in-law; (4) sibling; (5) grandparent and grandchild; and (6) other members of the family who reside within the home.

 Employees who request an unpaid leave of absence due to a Family and Medical Leave Act (FMLA) qualifying event shall have their leaves processed in accordance with the provisions of the FMLA TBR Policy 05:01:01:14 Family, Medical, and Servicemember Leave regarding eligibility, continuation of insurance coverages, maximum leave period for parents who are both State employees, etc.